Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Forge a Bond.md

 Bonds can be created through narrative circumstances or through sworn vows.
 If you’ve established a strong relationship with a person or community, you may Forge a Bond to give it significance.
 If you make this move after you successfully Fulfill Your Vow in service to them, you have proven yourself worthy and may reroll any dice.

-When you Forge a Bond and score a strong hit, mark a tick on your bond progress track (page 36) and make note of your bond.
+When you Forge a Bond and score a strong hit, mark a tick on your [[Chapter 2/Bonds|bond progress track]] and make note of your bond.

 On a weak hit, they ask more of you.
 It might be a task, an item, a concession, or even a vow.
 Envision what they need, or Ask the Oracle.
 If you do it, or Swear an Iron Vow, you can mark the bond.